bydariogamer/py101forpygamers/source/gettingstarted/installation.rst

 Install Python: Windows
 -----------------------

-First check wether your computer is running a 32-bit version or a 64-bit version of Windows, on the "System type" line of System Info page.
+First check whether your computer is running a 32-bit version or a 64-bit version of Windows, on the "System type" line of System Info page.
 To reach this page, try one of these methods: